sumit002/AngularJsGuideReference/README.md

-# AngularJsGuideReference
+# GuideToAngularJS
-E Book on AngularJs explaining the basics with examples by Sumit
+E Book on AngularJs explaining the basics with examples by Sumit Das